bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_payment_processing.md

 Another example could be to detect a fork when multiple peers report differing block header hashes at the same block height.
-Your program can go into a safe mode if the fork extends for more than two blocks, indicating a possible problem with the block chain.
+Your program can go into a safe mode if the fork extends for more than two blocks, indicating a possible problem with the blockchain.
 For more details, see the [Detecting Forks subsection][section detecting forks].

 Another good source of double-spend protection can be human intelligence.
 For